matthewslesinski/chessProgram/README.md

 # chessProgram
-This is a chess implementation by Matthew Slesinski.
+This is a chess implementation by Matthew Slesinski, with some help from Luke Pane.

 A summary of the folders so far in the src folder: